 Katie P. Bruner is a PhD candidate in the Department of Communication at the University of Illinois and a 2020-2021 Dissertation Completion Fellow with the Illinois Graduate College.
 Last year she was a 2019-2020 Research Fellow with the Illinois Program for Research in the Humanities.
-Her research investigates the role of technology, especially visual media technology, in rhetorical culture.
+Her research investigates the role of technology in the history of rhetoric.

-She pursues this research by examining the way people discuss and design technological artifacts as symbolic and material artifacts that contribute to the instrumental and constitutive dynamics of rhetorical action.
-She also writes rhetorical histories of technological artifacts, actors, and communitiesof practice.
+She pursues this research by examining the way people discuss and design technological artifacts as a practice of rhetorical expression.
+She also writes rhetorical histories of technological artifacts, actors, and communities of practice.
 She is interested in how attitudes toward technology, technological cultures, and technological artifacts themselves, function as key components of rhetorical culture.